Sales

 For example, if a significant amount of churn happens within the first two weeks of signing up, that should be a key area of focus.

-Net Promoter Score is an overall rating that considers how likely your customers are to recommend you.
+Net promoter score (NPS) is an overall rating that considers how likely your customers are to recommend you.

 It's essential to get this customer feedback and monitor the results since customer referrals can be a significant revenue driver.